National GeographicBronwyn Agrios, Fellow, National Geographic

 Butow graduated from San Jose State University with a B.A. in Physics & Astronomy and earned a M.S. in Management with specialization in Air and Space Strategic Studies from the University of Maryland.
 He has also completed executive courses at Harvard’s John F. Kennedy School of Government, and was a member of the National Leadership Preparedness Initiative (NPLI) Cohort 16.
 Butow is a lifetime member of the Honor Society of Phi Kappa Phi for academic achievement.

 Rob began his career at Bain & Company in Palo Alto, Boston and Moscow offices.
-While in the former Soviet Union, Rob developed large, highly profitable consumer products businesses.
+While in Eastern Europe, Rob developed large, highly profitable consumer products businesses.

 He brought his pioneering energy to space, challenging convention and business models.
 His interest in space, his interest in Russia, and in international cooperation all stem from one event: Apollo-Soyuz.

 He holds a current amateur radio license and SCUBA certificates as well as expired sky-diving credentials.
-He speaks fluent Russian and is a fan of Mariinskiy ballet.
-Rob and his wife lives in the Bay Area and enjoy frequent travel to friends around the world.
+He speaks Russian and is a fan of Mariinskiy ballet.

-Kratos Defense and Security SolutionsPhil Carrai, President of the Space, Training and Cybersecurity, Kratos Defense and Security Solutions
+Kratos Defense and Security SolutionsPhil Carrai, President of Space, Training and Cybersecurity Division, Kratos Defense and Security Solutions

 Phil Carrai is President of the Space, Training and Cybersecurity division of Kratos Defense and Security Solutions, Inc, where he is responsible for all aspects of business operations, sales, mergers and acquisitions.
 Kratos Defense is an approximately $650 million public company focusing in Aerospace and Defense products and services.